HyperSequence/VisualConditionsDoc/README.md

 # Visual Conditions

-Visual Conditions is a functional plug-in that supports configuring complex conditions in the UE5 engine.
+Visual Conditions is a functional plugin that supports configuring complex conditions in the UE5 engine.
 It provides an excellent editor extension for configuring condition combinations and condition parameters, and has a built-in dedicated conditional expression compiler to provide optimal runtime performance.
 It supports displaying calculation results and visualizing conditional calculation results when running in the editor.

 English | [中文](./README_ZH-CN.md)